VictorDupont/The-Legend-of-Zelda/README.md

 # The Legend of Zelda series repository.

 Containing :

+Breath of the wild :
+- Bestiary images
+- Items images
-- Breath of the wild : bestiary, items, map, cover and game box images + a few informations about the game.
+- Map, cover and game box images
+- Informations about the game.

+Series :
 - All The Legend of Zelda amiibo images.

 More soon !
 (Others games in the Zelda series with assets and informations)